stefanjudis/pwt-workshop/lessons/02-writing-tests/05-fixtures.md

 **Tasks**

-- [ ] Restructure your existing tests to implement a `loggedInPage` fixture that is automatically logged in and logs itself out after it was used in a test.
+- [ ] Restructure your existing tests to implement a `loggedInPage` fixture that logs in a `page` object and logs itself out after it was used in a test.

 > **Note** If you want to share login state across test runs, [check the Playwright docs](https://playwright.dev/docs/auth).